jonro2955/odin_javascript_12_final_project_mmdb/README.md

 ### Next:

-Make list creator and movie adder dsappear when clicking outside

-When you click outside of the search input box or the search results window, toggle the search result window off.

-show notification when a movie or list is successfully added/created.
-If a duplicate entry is not added, notify.

-Get search up.
-Search api request: `https://api.themoviedb.org/3/search/movie?api_key=ee3bf23ca6ee40ece5d8b91daed50a29&language=en-US&query=${search}` Replace ${search} with the search input string.
-Render the resulting data onto

 User can add a rating to TMDB

 Attribute flaticons and API providers

-Add director's name and info on the movie page
+Add director's name and info on movie page

 Incorporate typescript or declare types with proptypes